 Tinnitus Sound 8: Roaring

 Please be aware that tinnitus comes in a wide variety of sounds and these are only a sample of the different noises that people with tinnitus experience.
-If you are concerned that you or someone you know may be hearing one of the sounds listed above or a tone or pitch that is not included in the samples, please contact one of our specialists to find out how we can help.
+If you are concerned that you or someone you know may be hearing one of the sounds listed above, or a tone or pitch that is not included in the samples, please contact one of our audiologists to find out how we can help.

 Learn More: Treatment Options